What Can Reverse Mortgage Funds Be Used For?

 Would your spouse or partner want to keep living in the house without you?

 It’s important to discuss this question carefully as a couple.
 If you’re married, talk to your lender to determine if your husband or wife may qualify as an eligible non-borrowing spouse on the loan.
 After the passing of the last surviving borrower, an eligible non-borrowing spouse can remain in the property and defer the reverse mortgage becoming due and payable.
-However, they will not have access to any remaining funds in the reverse mortgage which were available to the borrower and they must continue to meet loan requirements (paying taxes and insurance, and maintaining the property) to prevent the loan being called due and payable for other defaults.
+However, they will not have access to any remaining funds in the reverse mortgage which were available to the borrower, and they must continue to meet loan requirements (paying taxes and insurance, and maintaining the property) to prevent the loan being called due and payable for other defaults.
 If your spouse is deemed ineligible, they will not receive this deferral period, and the loan will become due and payable after the passing of the last surviving borrower.

 2. Consult a financial advisor and appropriate government agencies for any effect on taxes or government benefits.